 > Inspiration > Motivation > Action > Inspiration > Motivation > Action >

 This is a concept I stumbled upon whilst recently reading “The Subtle Art of Not Giving a Fuck”.
-And right now, I can I feel the gravity of that cycle weighing me right down to a standstill.
-I don’t know what to do, so I don’t do anything.
+And right now, I feel that cycle bringing me to a standstill.
+I’m not sure what to do, so I don’t do anything.

-Let me give you a little insight: I’ve recently moved to Switzerland, without a job, stuck between two identities and careers, to a fairly isolated spot in the mountains in search of inspiration, answers and hopefully motivation into action.
+Let me give you a little insight: I’ve recently moved to Switzerland, to a fairly isolated spot in the mountains and i’m in a creative dry spell.
+I’m not sure of my direction and so i’ve gone into desperate search of inspiration, answers and hopefully motivation into action.

 But that’s just the thing.
 I’m stuck on the outside of the feedback loop; paralysed by the fear of starting something not right, lacking focus, drive and inspiration to even start creating the motivation to promote action.

 Putting off actual doing with “fun” tasks followed by episodes of Limitless doesn’t seem to be quite doing the trick - despite the trigger of neuro-enhanced scenarios flooding my brain (thanks Bradley Cooper).